Adding files, such as images, that you can use in your course has the following steps.

 You can upload multiple files at a time.

-If you have video or audio files or large data sets to share with your students, use YouTube or another hosting service to host these files.
-Do not use the Files & Uploads page to add these files to your course.
-If you are an edX partner and you need to store large data sets, contact your edX partner manager.
+If you have very large audio files or large data sets to share with your students, do not use the Files & Uploads page to add these files to your course.
+Instead, use another hosting service to host these files.

 Ensure that you obtain copyright permissions for files and images you upload to your course, and that you cite sources appropriately.

-Create or locate the file on your computer.
+Create or locate the files on your computer.

-When URLs are generated for uploaded files, the file name becomes part of the URL and is visible to students when they access the file.
-Avoid using file names that contain information about the file contents that you do not want to share, such as “Answerkey.pdf”.
+When Studio generates URLs for an uploaded file, the file name becomes part of the URL and is visible to students when they access the file.
+Avoid using file names that contain information that you do not want to share about the file contents, such as “Answerkey.pdf”.

 If you upload a file that has the same name as an existing course file, the original file is overwritten without warning.